gdiaz384/ADKTools/README.md

 ## Advanced Usage Guide:

-To update WinPE 5.0->5.1:
+To automatically map network drives:

-To update WinPE drivers:
+To update the WinPE scripts:

-To update packages:

 To reset the WinPE images:
 ```